 Please refer to our Household Leak Detection page.

 The most commonly offered adjustment is our courtesy “High Bill Adjustment” (Single Unit Residential Properties).
 This adjustment applies if a “single unit” residential customer receives a bill with an average daily consumption (ADC) at least three times the comparable ADC and no other applicable adjustment policy exist.

-Eligible customers may receive this adjustment on one bill once every seven years while at that property.
+Eligible customers may receive this adjustment on one bill once every three years while at that property.
 Charges are adjusted based on comparable or current ADC plus 50% of the excess usage on the one bill.

 Comparable consumption is your billed ADC from the same time period in the previous year as long there were no occupancy changes after the comparable period.